Minimum Viable Product (MVP): What It Is, Why It's Important, Its Common Types, And A Lot More

 5. Attract Investors: Building an MVP can help you demonstrate the potential of your product to potential investors, who are more likely to invest in a product that has already been validated in the market and has a proven demand.

-When Does MVP Come Into Picture?
+When Does MVP Come Into the Picture?

 MVP typically comes into the picture during the early stages of product development, after you have identified a problem or opportunity and have a basic idea for a solution.